gamer-project/gamer/doc/wiki/Developing-with-VS-Code.md

 These are the configuration files that are copied to the `.vscode` directory:
 - `c_cpp_properties.json`: Configures IntelliSense settings, including include paths and macros.
 See the [official documentation](https://code.visualstudio.com/docs/cpp/c-cpp-properties-schema-reference) for more information and the [document of IntelliSense](https://code.visualstudio.com/docs/editor/intellisense) to learn about IntelliSense in VS Code.
 - `launch.json`: Contains debugging configurations such as executable paths and arguments.
 See the [official documentation](https://code.visualstudio.com/docs/cpp/launch-json-reference) for more information.
+- `settings.json`: Specifies editor settings, such as the spaces for indentation and the type of the file without extension.
+See the [official documentation](https://code.visualstudio.com/docs/editor/settings) for more information.
 - `tasks.json`: Specifies the build and other dependent tasks.
 Learn more about [tasks in VS Code](https://code.visualstudio.com/docs/editor/tasks).
 - `gamercpp.natvis`: Defines custom visualizations for data structures in the debugger.
 Learn more about [customizing the visualization of data structures](https://learn.microsoft.com/en-us/visualstudio/debugger/create-custom-views-of-native-objects?view=vs-2022).